ercole-io/ercole-docs/docs/guide.md

 service ercole-agent-exadata start
 ```

-You can check the execution through the journalctl :
+You can check log at :

 ```
 /var/log/ercole-agent-exadata.log